 - The first stage of each section is not adaptive (item difficulty will not “adapt” to a student’s performance) and it contains a full range of question difficulty.

-- At the end of the first stage, the test will choose which of the two remaining sets of questions (modules) is an appropriate level of difficulty: one module will be on average easier and the other module will be on average more difficult.
+- At the end of the first stage, the test will choose which of the two remaining modules is an appropriate level of difficulty: one module will be on average easier and the other module will be on average more difficult.
 This shift in difficulty is critical to getting to an accurate score on a shorter test.
+Both modules contain easy, medium, and hard problems.

 Stage Adaptive, The Technicalities

-- A simple right/wrong tally does not make sense on an adaptive test, which means students will never find out how many questions they got right or wrong.
+- A simple right/wrong tally does not make sense on an adaptive test, which means students will never find out how many questions they got correct or incorrect.
 Students will not know exactly how their score was determined.
 A published scale makes little sense when everyone has taken a different exam.

 - Students will not be given access to their problems, because College Board will re-use some problems in the future.
 In lieu of releasing 3 actual tests per year via the Question-and-Answer Service (QAS), additional sample tests will roll out periodically.